pw0908/CUiSING/README.md

 The 2d and 3d results as run on Sam's PC (Intel i9-10850k) are given below,
 ![Sam 2d benchmarks](benchmarking/2d/figures/Sam_1000_0.1_0_2.png)
 ![Sam 3d benchmarks](benchmarking/3d/figures/Sam_1000_0.1_0_3.png)
 Note that we do recover the proper $n^d$ scaling as expected without any parallelization.
-This is because each mc iteration requires a loop over all $n^d$ particles in the system.
+This is because each MC iteration requires a loop over all $n^d$ particles in the system.

 Pierre has also run some benchmarks with similar results both on his PC (Ryzen 5900X) and his 2022 Macbook Pro (ARM).